novakov-alexey-zz/freya/docs/docs/docs/configuration.md

   eventQueueSize = 10,
   // If true, different namespace events are dispatched concurrently, i.e. controller will be called concurrently
   // for different namespace events.
-  // The same namespace events will be dispatched in the same order they were originaly recieved from Kubernetes. concurrentController = true,
+  // The same namespace events will be dispatched in the same order they were originally received from Kubernetes. concurrentController = true,
   // Check on startup whether current K8s is an OpenShift
   checkK8sOnStartup = true,